SysPoe/train-wiki/docs/Rollingstock/EMU.md

 - _Late 1993_: EMUs fitted with yellow cab ends for higher visibility.
 - _1996_: Some EMUs appeared on Gold Coast line services, although they were only used sparingly, not being geared to operate at the 140km/h line speed.
 - _1998-2000_: The cab windows were modified on EMU60-88 for better visibility and also the fitting of a rear view mirror and security cameras inside.
-- _2000_: The first series EMUs (01-19) were upgraded with high visibility cab ends which incorporated a fender (which incorporates an anti-climber to precent outriders hanging off the back of a unit) with ditch lights and a new colour scheme with a black band across the windscreen (hence the nickname of these units, ‘Bandicoots’).
+- _2000_: The first series EMUs (01-19) were upgraded with high visibility cab ends which incorporated a fender (which incorporates an anti-climber to prevent outriders hanging off the back of a unit) with ditch lights and a new color scheme with a black band across the windscreen (hence the nickname of these units, ‘Bandicoots’).
 - _May 2001_: EMU62 was severely damaged after an Arson attack at Mayne.
 - _21 September 2001_: EMU05 and EMU60 were both written off in the Cattletrain derailment at Petrie in September.
 EMU62 was returned to service, while one 3-car unit was salvaged out of both EMU05 and EMU60 to form EMU60, including EM305 replacing EM160, EM260, and EM360.
 - _2018_: Withdrawls begin of the EMUs as NGRs were delivered.